Kyle Rowley: Return to Orlando

 On April 9, 2014, Rowley was traded with Tracy Belton to the Predators to complete a trade for Aaron Garcia.

 Portland Thunder

 On April 14, 2014, Rowley was traded to the winless Portland Thunder for wide receiver Jeffrey Solomon.
 The traded reunited Rowley with Thunder head coach, Matthew Sauk, who was the Shock offensive coordinator when Rowley lead the Shock to an ArenaBowl title.
 Rowley proceeded to lead the winless Thunder to a 2014 playoff berth and a near upset of the defending champion Arizona Rattlers.
 Sauk was fired after the 2014 season.
 When the Thunder hired Mike Hohensee for 2015, Rowley once again lead the Thunder to an unlikely playoff berth out of the Western Conference.

 Albany Empire

 On July 19, 2018, Rowley was assigned to the Albany Empire.

 Columbus Destroyers

-In his first AFL game since the 2015 playoffs, Rowley threw for 253 yards and five touchdowns in the Columbus Destroyers' 56–50 loss to the Washington Valor, earning Week 13 Offensive Player of the Week honors.
+After Columbus Destroyers starting quarterback Grant Russell suffered an injury in Week 12, the team signed Rowley on July 17, 2019, to start the regular season finale against the Washington Valor.
+In his first AFL game since the 2015 playoffs, Rowley threw for 253 yards and five touchdowns on July 20 in the 56–50 loss to the Valor, earning Week 13 AFL Offensive Player of the Week honors.